bitvora/haven/README.md

 ### 9. Access the relay

-Once everything is set up, the relay will be running on `localhost:3355` or your domain name if you set up nginx.
+Once everything is set up, the relay will be running on `localhost:3355` with the following endpoints:

+- `localhost:3355` (outbox)
+- `localhost:3355/private`
+- `localhost:3355/chat`
+- `localhost:3355/inbox`

 ## License